kilobyteno/LANMS/README.md

 </p>

 ## What is LANMS?
-LAN-party Management System in the cloud.
-Available in the future, but soon.
-[Tweet at us to show your interest in this project!](https://twitter.com/kilobyteno)
+LAN-party Management System (LANMS) is a web-based application that you can self-host or use our cloud-based solution to manage your LAN-party events.
+It is designed to help you manage your LAN-party events, including tournaments, games, tickets, guests, and participants.

 ## History

-I, [Daniel](https://github.com/DanielRTRD), built a similar LANMS private project like this one which started back in 2014/2015.
+I, [Daniel](https://github.com/dsbilling), built a similar LANMS private project like this one which started back in 2014.
 And now I want to create another one that is open-source and available for everyone out there.

 ## Contribution

-Thank you for considering contributing to LANMS!
-You can read the contribution guide [here](CONTRIBUTING.md).
+Thank you for considering contributing!
+You can read the contribution guide [here](.github/CONTRIBUTING.md).

 ## Code of Conduct

-In order to ensure that the LANMS community is welcoming to all, please review and abide by the [Code of Conduct](CODE_OF_CONDUCT.md).
+In order to ensure that the community is welcoming to all, please review and abide by the [Code of Conduct](.github/CODE_OF_CONDUCT.md).

 ## License

-LANMS is open-sourced software licensed under the [GPL-3.0](LICENSE.md).
+See the [LICENSE](LICENSE) file for details.